Skip links

 Seborrheic Keratosis

-Seborrheic Keratosis is the most common benign skin tumor in the elderly population.
-It has a waxy, scaly and raised appearance and is usually black or brown.
-Areas of the body such as the face, chest, shoulders, back.
-The precise cause of seborrhoeic keratosis is not known.
+Seborrheic Keratosis is a common benign skin condition.
+It has a waxy, scaly, and raised appearance, typically appearing in shades of black or brown.
+It can occur on areas of the body such as the face, chest, shoulders, and back.
+The exact cause of seborrheic keratosis is not fully understood.

 Skin Tags

-Skin tags are soft, flesh coloured, pedunculated benign growths commonly found at skin folds such as the eyelids, neck, armpits and groin area.
-The precise cause of skin tags is not known.
+Skin tags are soft, flesh-colored, pedunculated benign growths commonly found in skin folds such as the eyelids, neck, armpits, and groin area.
+The exact cause of skin tags is not fully understood.

 Cherry Angioma